pdxparrot/ssjAug2018/Assets/Scripts/Core/README.md

       * Projection: Depends on viewer needs
       * Remove the Audio Listener
       * Add a Post Process Layer component to the Camera object
+      * Add an Aspect Ratio component to the Camera (UI) object
     * Add another camera under the prefab (UI)
       * Layer: UI
       * Clear Mode: None